tgstoecker/A2TEA.Workflow/README.md

 4) Using the activated environment perform a dry-run and check for problems with:
 `snakemake -np`
-   Ignore warning messages (pink) "The code used to generate one or several output files has changed: ...".
+   Ignore warning messages (pink) such as "The code used to generate one or several output files has changed: ...".

 5) Configure the config.yaml file to your needs
 - here you can adjust options for trimming, thread usage per rule and much more